Co-founder of Syrian 'White Helmets,' James Le Mesurier, found dead in Turkey | DW | 11.11.2019

 Turkish authorities have yet to confirm how he died, but state-run Anadolu news agency is reporting that he may have fallen to his death.

-His death follows just days after the Russian Foreign Ministry tweeted that Le Mesurier had "connections to terrorist groups" and that the Syrian Civil Defense, the formal name for the White Helmets, aid the "most dangerous terrorist groups."
+His death follows just days after the Russian Foreign Ministry in a series of tweets on November 8 wrote that Le Mesurier had "connections to terrorist groups" and that the Syrian Civil Defense, the formal name for the White Helmets, aid the "most dangerous terrorist groups."

 The Istanbul governor's office said "comprehensive administrative and judicial investigations" had been initiated into Le Mesurier's death.